Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Numerical solutions and results

 In Fig.~\ref{fig:sol}, we demonstrate solutions for three benchmarks with $\left(m_{{\rm BH}}/10^{9}\text{g},\ \beta\right)=(0.8,\ 10^{-17})$, $(2,\ 10^{-17})$, and $(8,\ 10^{-16})$.
 The left panel shows the evolution of $X_{n}$, while the right panel shows the ratio $X_{n}/X_{n}^{{\rm (SBBN)}}$ where $X_{n}^{({\rm SBBN)}}$ denotes $X_{n}$ in the standard BBN framework.

 From the left panel of Fig.~\ref{fig:sol}, one can see that when PBHs of a certain mass evaporates, they produce a spike on the $X_{n}$ curve.
-This occurs because the burst of mesons emitted by PBHs near the end of lifetimes convert a considerably large number of protons to neutrons.
+This occurs because the burst of mesons or antinucleons emitted by PBHs near the end of their lifetimes convert a considerably large amount of protons to neutrons.
 The location of the spike can be estimated using Eq.~\eqref{eq:-9} and the height of the spike is sensitive to $\beta$.

 The spike enhances $X_{n}$ significantly when the evaporation completes.
 Depending on whether this happens before or after neutron freeze-out (which happens roughly at $T\sim1$ MeV), the impact may be washed out by the thermal interactions of nucleons ($n$, $p$) with leptons ($\nu$, $e$).
 For instance, the red curve shows a spike occurring above 2 MeV, so its impact is rapidly washed out, leaving the subsequent evolution of $X_{n}$ nearly identical to the standard scenario.
 The blue curve shows a spike at about 0.6 MeV, where the wash-out effect is still present but much weaker.
-So after the spike, there is a modest reduction in the ratio $X_{n}/X_{n}^{{\rm (SBBN)}}$ caused by the wash-out effect, as shown in the right panel.
+So after the spike, there is a modest reduction in the ratio $X_{n}/X_{n}^{{\rm (SBBN)}}$ caused by the wash-out effect, as shown in the right panel of Fig.~\ref{fig:sol}.
 After a short period of washing out, $X_{n}/X_{n}^{{\rm (SBBN)}}$ reaches a steady value.
-The green curve is generated by much slower PBH evaporation, rendering the spike insignificant.
+The green curve is generated by much slower PBH evaporation, rendering the spike less significant.
 The evaporation completes at $T=0.1$ MeV, a temperature sufficiently low to suppress the wash-out effect.
 So its $X_{n}/X_{n}^{{\rm (SBBN)}}$ curve barely decreases after the spike.

 The quantity most relevant to BBN observables is the value of $X_{n}$ immediately before nucleosynthesis, $X_{n}(T_{{\rm nuc}})$, from which the $^{4}\text{He}$ mass fraction $Y_{P}$ can be directly determined by